Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Hong-Ou-Mandel antibunching

 \subsection{Parity conditions for Hong-Ou-Mandel antibunching}

-The above discussed idea of characterizing antibunching through the permutational symmetry of the JSA has been previously explored, for example, in Refs.~\cite{Wang2006, Fedrizzi2009, Cromb2023} based on certain interpretations of relation~\eqref{eq:eq2.1.13}.
-From this relation, it might be conjectured that extreme antibunching with $D_S=-1$ may only occur when the biphoton wavefunction satisfies $\psi(\omega_1,\omega_2) = -\psi(\omega_2,\omega_1)$ and, as a result, permutational antisymmetry of the JSA is somehow inherently related to antibunching.
-However, a more detailed analysis of relation~\eqref{eq:eq2.1.13} reveals that the connection between permutational antisymmetry and antibunching is not as straightforward as it was previously assumed.
-In this section, we demonstrate and clarify this point in detail.
+The above-discussed idea of characterizing antibunching through the permutation symmetry of the JSA has been previously explored, for example, in Refs.~\cite{Wang2006, Fedrizzi2009, Cromb2023} based on certain interpretations of relation~\eqref{eq:eq2.1.13}.
+From this relation, the perfect antibunching with $D_S=-1$ may only occur when the JSA is antisymmetric: $\psi(\omega_1,\omega_2) = -\psi(\omega_2,\omega_1)$.
+While this conclusion being a direct consequence of Eq.~\eqref{eq:eq2.1.13} concerns the limiting case of the antibunching regime, in this section, we perform a detailed analysis of the specifically shaped SPDC-biphotons and demonstrate that the conditions underlying the antibunching regime with a negative degree of symmetry, $D_S<0$, can be governed by the properties that are not directly related to the permutation symmetry.